flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2025/truth-or-truth.md

       "Do you miss being a kid?",
       "A world where everyone thinks like you.
-How does it look like?", "What's the last illegal thing you've done?", "When's the last time you've done something for the first time?", "Are you living up to your potential?",
+How does it look like?", "What's the last illegal thing you've done?", "Do you think God is real?",
+      "How good are you at dealing with yourself?", "When's the last time you've done something for the first time?", "Are you living up to your potential?",
       "Do people often tell you that you will succeed?"